 Electronic Money Institution (EMI) account protection

-Your funds are deposited in a regulated Electronic Money Institution (EMI), which complies with the required European regulations.
+Your funds are deposited in a permissioned account which complies with the necessary local laws and requirements.

 Automated regulatory compliance (KYC and AML)